1Best Oculus Rift Alternatives You Need To Try

 The Fove VR began life as a Kickstarter project which managed to exceed its $250000 goal by generating $480650 in funds, with people paying anywhere between $349 and $399 for the headset.
 It even attracted attention from the likes of Samsung Ventures and Microsoft Ventures London Accelerator.

 The key feature which helped draw all this focus is the Fove VR’s ability to track your eye movements using infrared sensors.
-This ground-breaking technology helps the headset double down on realism within an artificial virtual world and opens up a host of possibilities which wouldn’t be doable in other VR devices.
+This ground-breaking technology helps the headset double down on realism within an artificial virtual world and opens up a host of possibilities that wouldn’t be doable in other VR devices.

 For instance, you’d be able to make actual eye contact with game characters and talk to them face-to-face instead of having them look vaguely in your direction.
 You can even use your eyes as a gun to shoot targets.
 Who knows, perhaps you could one day shoot laser beams out of your eyeballs just like X-Men’s Cyclops.